QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     |A_{ii}| \geq \sum_{j\neq i} |A_{ij}| \quad\text{for all } i = 1\ldots N

-That is, for every row, the diagonal is weakly greater in absolute value than the sum of all of the other elements in the row.
+That is, in every row, the diagonal element is weakly greater in absolute value than the sum of all of the other elements in the row.
 In cases where it is strictly greater, we say that the matrix is strictly diagonally dominant.

-With our example, given that :math:`Q` is the infinitesimal generator of a markov chain, we know that each row sums to 0, and hence it is weakly diagonally dominant.
+With our example, given that :math:`Q` is the infinitesimal generator of a Markov chain, we know that each row sums to 0, and hence it is weakly diagonally dominant.

-However, notice that when :math:`\rho > 0`, since the diagonal of :math:`Q` is negative,  :math:`A = ρ I - Q` makes the matrix strictly diagonally dominant.
+However, notice that when :math:`\rho > 0`, and since the diagonal of :math:`Q` is negative,  :math:`A = ρ I - Q` makes the matrix strictly diagonally dominant.

 Jacobi Iteration
 ----------------